On finite quotients of surface braid groups having order at most $127$: Diagonal double Kodaira structures in groups of order at most

-We can now use our \verb|GAP4| routine \verb|CheckStructures| to verify that prestructures occur precisely in the last three cases, and that their number, modulo the action of $\operatorname{Aut}(G)$, agrees with the values listed in Table \ref{tab:96-monolithic}.
-The same computation shows that $n=2$ for all prestructures, and that none of the groups in the table admits diagonal double Kodaira structures of type $(b, \, n)=(2, \, 2)$.
-Furthermore, for every prestructure, the subgroup $K=\langle \r_{11}, \, \t_{11}, \, \r_{12}, \, \t_{12} \rangle$ satisfies $C_G(K)=Z(G)$.
-By Corollary \ref{cor:prestructure-b-3}, it follows that no diagonal double Kodaira structures exist for any of the groups listed in Table \ref{tab:96-monolithic}.
-For each of these groups, a presentation and further structural information are provided in the Appendix. \end{proof}
+Using our \verb|GAP4| function \verb|CheckStructures|, we verify that prestructures occur only in the last three cases, and that their number, modulo the action of $\operatorname{Aut}(G)$, agrees with Table \ref{tab:96-monolithic}.
+The same computation shows that for all prestructures we have $n=2$, and that none of these groups admits diagonal double Kodaira structures of type $(b,\,n)=(2,\,2)$.
+Furthermore, for every prestructure the subgroup $K=\langle \r_{11},\,\t_{11}, \, \r_{12}, \, \t_{12} \rangle$ satisfies $C_G(K)=Z(G)$.
+By Corollary \ref{cor:prestructure-b-3}, it follows that none of the groups listed in Table \ref{tab:96-monolithic} admits diagonal double Kodaira structures of any type. \end{proof}

-We must now consider non-monolithic groups of order $96$ that admit prestructures.
-In this case, by Proposition \ref{prop:equal-96}, any prestructure in $G$ is lifted from some extra-special quotient $H$ of order $32$.
+It remains to consider non-monolithic groups of order $96$ admitting prestructures.
+By Proposition~\ref{prop:equal-96}, any prestructure in $G$ is lifted from an extraspecial quotient $H$ of order $32$.

 \begin{proposition} Let $G$ be a non-monolithic group of order $96$ that admit a prestructure of type $n$.
 Then necessarily $n=2$ and the extra-special quotient $H$ is unique.
-All the occurring pairs $(G, \, H)$, together with the corresponding number of prestructures and diagonal double Kodaira structures of type $(2, \, 2)$, are listed in Table $\ref{tab:96-non-monolithic}$ below.
+All the occurring pairs $(G, \, H)$, together with the corresponding number of prestructures and diagonal double Kodaira structures of type $(b, \, n)=(2, \, 2)$, are listed in Table $\ref{tab:96-non-monolithic}$ below.
 Furthermore, none of these groups admits diagonal double Kodaira structures of type $(b, \, n)$ with $b \geq 3$.

 \end{proposition} \begin{proof} We begin by selecting the groups $G$ of order $96$ that satisfy the required properties and admit an extra-special quotient $H$ of order $32$.
 This can be achieved by using Proposition \ref{prop:non-CCT}, together with the following \verb|GAP4| script: